aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.complexbarcode/mailmark2dcodetext/_index.md

 ```

 Contains the Postcode of the Delivery Address with DPS If inland the Postcode/DP contains the following number of characters.
 Area (1 or 2 characters) District(1 or 2 characters) Sector(1 character) Unit(2 characters) DPS (2 characters).
-The Postcode and DPS must comply with a valid PAF® format.
+The Postcode and DPS must comply with a valid PAFÂ® format.

 **Returns:**
 java.lang.String - the Postcode of the Delivery Address with DPS